XFeiF/ComputerVision_PaperNotes/README.md

-# Video_PaperNotes
+# Computer Vision PaperNotes

 I am interested in Computer Vision and Machine Learning.
 Specifically on the topics of Self-Supervised Learning and Video Understanding (action recognition).

-Mainly use this repo to summary the papers I've read.
+I mainly use this repo to summary the papers I have read.

 Issues are used to do short summaries and write some thoughts.
 And feel free to comment and talk with me at the issue page.